Primer Fellowship Awards

 - Excludes indirect costs and any other non-attributable overhead costs.

-The deadline for applications is 5pm on Wednesday 31 October 2018.
+The deadline for applications was 5pm on Monday 5 November 2018.
 Interviews will take place on Friday 18 January 2019.
 Successful applicants will be notified in early February 2019 with fellowship expected to start in October 2019.

 For any queries relating to your proposal please contact Fight for Sight at email@example.com.